 The health service encourages innovations in patient care, staff professional development and research activities.
 Our clinicians, nurses and allied health professionals are involved in a diverse range of activities that have received recognition at a local, national and international level.
 Western Health has links with The University of Melbourne, La Trobe University and Victoria University of Technology.

 Seven intern positions are available (five government-funded, plus two hospital-funded).

 The Pharmacy Interns at Western Health start in the first week of January and required to have provisional registration.
 The interns partake in rotations across a variety of clinical (medical and surgical), manufacturing and dispensary areas.
 The seven interns will rotate between Footscray and Sunshine campuses gaining exposure to different environments and staff.
 Interns are also included on our weekend roster (1 shift every 7 weeks) which contribute to the total number of supervised practice hours.
 Interns are expected to develop their skillset, such that by the end of the program they meet the national entry level pharmacist competencies.

 As the year progresses, interns will be given a larger patient load to self-manage while still under pharmacist supervision.
 Throughout the program, interns are provided supervision by experienced pharmacists during all rotations while developing an appropriate level of competencies and responsibilities as outlined in our in-house competency framework.

 Weekly tutorials cover a range of clinical, over the counter, and law topics designed, not only to prepare the interns for their exams but become competent pharmacists.
 Prior to the final oral exam, several practice exams are conducted under exam conditions.

 The Pharmacy Interns are allocated their own individual mentor, usually a pharmacist who has completed their intern year within the last 2 years.
 Interns are expected to be enthusiastic, hardworking and willing to engage with the Western Health Intern Program and Western Health core values.

-We accept interns enrolled in either the Monash or PSA intern training programs although the Monash University Intern Foundation Program is highly recommended.
+We accept interns only enrolled in the Monash Intern Training Program.
+The Monash Intern Foundation Program is also highly encouraged.

 Jenny Lau, Senior Education Coordinator Footscray CampusT: 03 8345 6442 or 0466377535Email: [email protected]